Niriel/daggor/journal.md

 column in a middle of a tile for some reason, he can, it's just a prop on a tile like any other, but it is not what we technically call column inside the engine.

+Kay, ceilings done.
+Loads of copy and paste.